dincerkilic/20231226_network_analysis_and_visualization/network_analysis.md

 # Objective

-The aim is to make network analysis with random 200 nodes.
+The aim is to make a network analysis with 200 random nodes.

 # Analysis